-- 10. It is a condition of this licence that the Licensee collects and holds: - a. the information required for each Annual Report to Natural England using the report form at Annex C or such alternative report form as Natural England may acting reasonably from time to time require; - b. a record of the names, and organisation / consultancy, of all persons authorised to use this licence, including Assistants; and - c. a record of all incidents where an activity has not been conducted in accordance with this licence and any remedial or corrective action taken.
+- 10. It is a condition of this licence that the Licensee collects and holds: - a. the information required for each Annual Report to Natural England using the report form at Annex C or such alternative report form as Natural England may, acting reasonably, from time to time require: - b. a record of the names, and organisation / consultancy, of all persons authorised to use this licence, including Assistants; and - c. a record of all incidents where an activity has not been conducted in accordance with this licence and any remedial or corrective action taken.

-Records are to be kept for at least 24 months after the licence expires and are to be made available for inspection by Natural England at any reasonable time.
+Records must be kept for at least 24 months after the licence expires and are to be made available to any officer of Natural England at any reasonable time.

 11. An Annual Report of activities conducted under this licence must be sent by the Licensee to Natural England (at the address given below) for the reporting period 1 January (or date of issue, whichever is sooner) to 31 December (inclusive) no later than 28 February of each subsequent reporting year (see Information and Advice note h).
-If the licence is not used a 'nil return' must be sent by email.
-A further report, covering activities conducted under the licence between 1 January 2022 (day following final date from previous report) and 31 August 2022 (expiry date) (inclusive) is to be submitted within four weeks of the expiration of the licence.
+If the licence is not used, a 'nil return' must be provided.
+A further report, covering activities conducted under the licence between 1 January 2023 (day following final date from previous report) and 28 February 2023 (expiry date) (inclusive) is to be submitted within four weeks of the expiration of the licence.